Galaxy cluster rotation revealed in the MACSIS simulations with the kinetic Sunyaev-Zeldovich effect: Introduction

 In this paper, we focus our discussion on the rotation of clusters, with particular reference to the work by \citet{2019JCAP...06..001B}.
-To obtain the rotation axis of the galaxy clusters in their sample, \citet{2019JCAP...06..001B} matched the \textit{Planck} SZ-selected clusters with galaxies from the Sloan Digital Sky Survey DR10 spectroscopic survey \citep{2011AJ....142...72E} showing evidence of coherent rotation based on the galaxies' radial velocity \citep{2017MNRAS.465.2616M}. \changeJ{Under the assumption that the galaxies and the ICM rotate about} the same axis, they appropriately oriented, scaled and then stacked the \textit{Planck} SZ maps to maximise the amplitude of the dipole-like signature of the kSZ effect from cluster rotation.
-Using the rkSZ analytic model from \citetalias{CM02}, they estimated the model parameters using the maximum likelihood estimation method, \changeJ{yielding $\simeq 2\, \sigma$ evidence for the presence of the effect}.
+To obtain the rotation axis of the galaxy clusters in their sample, \citet{2019JCAP...06..001B} matched the {\textit{Planck} SZ maps with SDSS-DR10 galaxies in clusters showing evidence of coherent rotation based on the {LoS} velocity of the sources \citep{2017MNRAS.465.2616M}}. {Under the assumption that the galaxies and the ICM rotate about} the same axis, they appropriately oriented, scaled and then stacked the \textit{Planck} SZ maps to maximise the amplitude of the dipole-like signature of the kSZ effect from cluster rotation.
+Using the rkSZ analytic model from \citetalias{CM02}, they estimated the model parameters using the maximum likelihood estimation method, {yielding $\simeq 2\, \sigma$ evidence for the presence of the effect}.